espitiaandres/WindrosesTool/README.md

 Next steps:

-- Refactoring code to make it more scalable, using OOP and MVC patterns and designs.
 - Make a webtool that allows the user to select from a given database and from multiple types of polar and rose plot types.